somnambulist-tech/data-service-skeleton/readme.md

 ## Getting Started

-Create a new project using composer:

-`composer create-project somnambulist/data-service <folder>`
+From GitHub, create a new repository from the data-service-skeleton template and then check it out to your dev machine.
+Alternatively checkout a detached copy from GitHub and then push to a new repo later.

 Customise the base files as you see fit; change names, (especially the service names), config values etc to suite your needs.
 Then: `docker-compose up -d` to start the docker environment in dev mode.
 Be sure to read [Service Discovery](readme-service-discovery.md) to understand some of how the docker environment is setup.

-__Note:__ to use the latest version add `dev-master` as the last argument when creating a project.
-This will checkout and use the current master version, instead of a tagged release.

 ### Recommended First Steps